 B. Promoting good respiratory hygiene practices

-Use of face masks or face coverings in schools should be in line with local and national guidelines.
-Decision makers can refer to WHO and UNICEF advice when developing national and local policies on the use of face masks/coverings among children in the context of COVID-19.
+The use of face masks or face coverings in schools should be in line with local and national guidelines.
+Decision makers can refer to WHO advice when developing national and local policies on the use of face masks/coverings among children in the context of COVID-19.
+Their most recent IPC guidelines published in January 2023 strongly advise that children 12 years and above follow the same mask recommendations as adults.
 The benefits of mask-wearing among children for COVID-19 control should be weighed against potential harm associated with wearing masks, including feasibility and discomfort, as well as social and communication concerns, and when adapting these policies specifically for schools, the views of teachers and educators on the perception of risks and the time burden required to ensure adherence to COVID-19 policies in schools and classrooms should be considered.

 The use of masks by children and adolescents in schools should only be considered as one part of a comprehensive strategy to limit the spread of COVID-19.